Lunarequest/myblog/content/post/flatpaking-github-desktop.md

 The issue with logins, it turns out `%U` being omitted from a desktop file can ruin everything.
 A desktop file is in simple terms how a linux distro knows information such as what icon an app uses, the executable it uses etc. `%U` tells the os when someone launches this with the desktop file pass the arguments to the executable.
 Adding these 2 characters solved the major issue preventing testing of the flatpak.

-I began adding flatpak sepcific functionality, support for spawning programs outside the sandbox, fixing issues with trashing files(this technically isn't fixed but the issue is on the portal side not mine).
+I began adding flatpak specific functionality, support for spawning programs outside the sandbox, fixing issues with trashing files(this technically isn't fixed but the issue is on the portal side not mine).
 After this I managed to get it on flathub, but that was not the end of my woes with github desktop but that's a post for another time.

 -- signing off